zoq/gst-python-ml/README.md

 ### Language Elements

-1. To use the language elements included in this project, the `nvidia-cuda-toolkit` Ubuntu package must be installed, and additional pip requirements must be installed from `requirements/language.txt`
+1. To use the language elements included in this project, additional pip requirements must be installed from `requirements/language.txt`

 2. A specfic version of Cuda is required for these elements: LD_LIBRARY_PATH in `~/.bashrc` must be updated with the following line (!!! adjust for your python version) :